eshikapathak/L1_Quadrotor_attitude_control/readme.md

 3. Type master_experiments in the Command Window and press Enter.

-4. The script will pause and display a menu of 19 Experiments.
+4. The script will pause and display a menu of sample Experiments.

 5. Enter the number of the experiment you wish to run (e.g., 1 for basic Disturbance Rejection) and press Enter.